Thermo-poro-elastic behaviour of a transversely isotropic shale: Thermal expansion and pressurization: Experimental results

 Note that the thermoplastic response observed above 40 ${^\circ \mathrm{C}}$ could not provide $H$ along heating paths, because $H$ is an elastic property.
 Consequently, above 40 ${^\circ \mathrm{C}}$, $H$ was determined from cooling paths only.

-As one can observe in Fig. \ref{fig:thermal:Htemp}, the measured moduli appear to increase with temperature.
-The values at ambient temperature are corresponding with the findings of our companion paper \mbox{\citep{Braun2019b}}, where a mean value of $H$ around 1.99 GPa (for isotropic effective stresses between 8 and 10 MPa at 25 ${^\circ \mathrm{C}}$) was presented.
+As one can observe in Fig. \ref{fig:thermal:Htemp}, the measured moduli appear to increase with temperature. \hz{The reported significant scatter of data is probably due to the natural variability of the material property, non-linear behaviour and measurement uncertainties on the relatively small deformations.} The values at ambient temperature \hz{are in agreement} with the findings of our companion paper \mbox{\citep{Braun2020a}}, where a mean value of $H$ around 1.99 GPa (for isotropic effective stresses between 8 and 10 MPa at 25 ${^\circ \mathrm{C}}$) was presented.
 This evaluation was based on direct measurements and on a regression of various measured poroelastic properties.
-In the companion paper, one can observe however some variability of measured moduli at the same stress state, indicated in Fig. \ref{fig:thermal:Htemp}.
+In the companion paper \mbox{\citep{Braun2020a}}, one can observe however some variability of measured moduli at the same stress state, indicated in Fig. \ref{fig:thermal:Htemp}.
 The values measured in the present work lie almost all within this range, making it difficult to identify a clear temperature dependency.